SteveFlorian/get_and_clean_data/README.md

 ------------------------------------

 The R script contains detailed explanatory comments for each step of the process.
-However, there are several things to note:
+Please reference the script directly to see the explanation of what the analysis file does.
+However, there are several additional things to note:

 1. I have chosen to include the variables that show "meanFreq".
 There is debate among both Coursera students and mentors whether these